FlavScents AInsights Entry for (+)-Nerolidol (CAS: 142-50-7)

 9. Confidence & Data Quality Notes

-The data on (+)-nerolidol is well-established, with comprehensive sensory and regulatory information available.
-While some industry practices are not fully documented, they are widely accepted.
-Known data gaps include specific taste thresholds and detailed toxicological studies, which should be addressed in future research.
+The data on nerolidol is well-established, with comprehensive sensory and regulatory information available.
+Industry practices are well-documented, though specific numeric safety thresholds are not always explicitly reported.
+Known data gaps include detailed toxicological studies for high-dose exposure scenarios.

 Citation hooks: FlavScents